saeranv/honeybee-json/README.md

   "day": 1, // an integer between 1-31
   "month": 1, // an integer between 1-12
   "hour": 12.0, // a float number between 0-23
-  "sky_type": 0 // A number between 0-5 --  0: sunny sky
+  "north": 0, // degree for north if not Y axis "sky_type": 0 // A number between 0-5 --  0: sunny sky
 }
 ```